danieljjb/kq-kayak-tours/README.md

 ## Fonts

 I have chosen to use the font [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montser "Montserrat font") which I imported from [Google Fonts](https://fonts.google.com/ "Google Fonts").
-I chose this font because I think really fits in with the design of the website.
+I chose this font because I think it really fits in with the design of the website.